-In Fig. 10 the same coefficients are plotted when the dynamic models are integrated using the test control law $c_3$ .
+In Figure 10 the same coefficients are plotted when the dynamic models are integrated using the test control law c_3 .
 The results obtained with the 1-control model are also shown: for approximation of the pressure coefficients the 2-control model gives better results than the 1-control model.

 We now look at the velocity-pressure model's capacity to predict the time history of the drag and lift coefficients.
-Fig. 11 shows the lift and drag coefficients resulting from integrating model $\{\mathcal{M}^2 - \mathcal{P}^2\}$ with $c = c_2$ .
-The 1-control model proves able to reproduce the forces on the cylinder for the dynamic to which it was fitted.
-Fig. 12 shows the similar results obtained with the 2-control model.
+Figure 11 shows the lift and drag coefficients resulting from integrating model $\{\mathcal{M}^2 - \mathcal{P}^2\}$ with $c = c_2$.
+The 1-control model proves to be able to reproduce the forces on the cylinder for the dynamic to which it was fitted.
+Figure 12 shows similar results obtained with the 2-control model.